yownas/sd-webui-video-sa/README.md

 Upload video.

-Put image with same size in img2img
+Make sure to put an image with same size in the regular image-box.
+Without this you'll get an error.

 Generate.

+Result should show up in img2img folder under video_shift.

 # TODO

 * Copy audio
 * See if there is a way to not require junk image
+* Use imageio instead of cv2